 The Urgency of Replacing Traditional Plastics

 The environmental impact of traditional plastics is profound and far-reaching.
-These plastics are predominantly found in oceans and landfills, where they release toxic substances and microplastics that infiltrate marine ecosystems and the broader chain.
+These plastics are predominantly found in oceans and landfills, where they release toxic substances and microplastics that infiltrate marine ecosystems and the broader food chain.
 The durability of synthetic plastics, while once prized, now poses a significant threat to environmental health, necessitating a shift towards more sustainable practices.
 Moreover, the production of traditional plastics involves energy-intensive processes that emit large quantities of CO2, exacerbating the issue of climate change.

 In response to these challenges, governments and environmental organizations worldwide are advocating for stringent regulations to reduce plastic use and promote recycling.
 However, recycling alone cannot solve the problem due to the technical difficulties and economic inefficiencies associated with the process.
 This situation underscores the need for developing and adopting materials that can naturally degrade and thus, mitigate environmental damage more effectively.
 The transition to biodegradable alternatives is not just an environmental imperative but also a practical necessity to ensure ecological balance and resource sustainability for future generations.